osie78/Plot.ly--Belly-Button-Biodiversity/README.md

 * A second function is created to populate the demographic table.
 * A third function was coded to account for changes in the dropdown menu when selecting a different individual.
 * Another function was created to populate the dropdown menu that allows selecting each tested individual.

+### The html file only works under a local server environment.